digitalcomtech/syrus4-sdk-nodejs/README.md

 <a name="module_Apps..deleteInstance"></a>

-### Apps~deleteInstance(name, ver) ⇒
+### Apps~deleteInstance(name) ⇒
-Deletes an instance of an application.

-This function executes the "delete-instance" action using the `execute` function from the `Utils` module.
-It returns a promise that resolves with the result of the instance deletion.
+Deletes an instance of an application and returns a promise that resolves with the result of the instance deletion.

 **Kind**: inner method of [<code>Apps</code>](#module_Apps)